Join our Q&A

 This is a service offered by SCIENCE, but it is not a service you have to make use of in order for you to apply for admission.

-- Total amount of ECTS credits in microeconomics, statistics, econometrics and mathematics, with a special weight on microeconomics.
+• Total number of ECTS credits in courses in microeconomics, statistics, econometrics and mathematics, with a special weight on microeconomics

 Limitation on second degrees